City of Lincoln/Lancaster County

 REQUEST FOR PROPOSAL (RFP)

-This process is designed to be a competitive negotiation platform for professional services, commodities or services that require more than a price to determine what is the best product or service for the City/County.
+This process is designed to be a competitive negotiation platform for professional services, commodities, or services that require more than a price to determine what is the best product or service for the City/County.
 This process allows the City/County the flexibility to negotiate with a select company/firm or selected companies/firms to arrive at a mutually agreeable relationship.
 Registered Vendors will receive notification of RFP's automatically via the Ebid System for the commodities or services they have registered for.
-Most RFP's require a written and electronic response via the Ebid System.

 AWARD TO THE SUCCESSFUL FIRM

 A checkmark in the electronic signature box of the Ebid shall be considered an offer on the part of the Vendor.
-Such offer shall be deemed accepted upon issuance by the City/County of purchase orders, contract award notifications, or other contract documents appropriate to the work.
-The City/County reserves the right to accept or reject any or all offers; request rebids; to award item-by-item, by groups, or "lump sum"; to waive irregularities and technicalities; as shall best serve the requirements and interests of the City/County.
+Such offer shall be deemed accepted upon issuance by the City/County of purchase orders and execution of contract documents appropriate to the work.
+The City/County reserves the right to accept or reject any or all offers; request Best and Final Offer; request rebids; to award item-by-item, by groups, or "lump sum"; to waive irregularities and technicalities as shall best serve the requirements and interests of the City/County.

 Thank you for your interest in doing business with City/County government.